 A homemade trailer is required to have a serial plate affixed to the tongue of the trailer before it can be registered and a license plate issued.
 Once affixed, it serves as the VIN.
 Both plates can be issued at one of the five Gwinnett tag offices.
-There is no charge for the serial plate.
+There is a $5 charge for the serial plate.

 The owner must do the following:

 - Get a serial plate and Form T-22C (Permission for County-Assigned Serial Plate for a Homemade Trailer) from a tag office.

 - Permanently affix the serial plate to the trailer and have a Georgia Law Enforcement Officer inspect it.
 They will also complete Form T-22C.

 - Return to a tag office with the completed form to apply for the license plate.
 There is a $12 fee for a plate and ad valorem tax may be due.